 Anxiety is an overwhelming form of daily stress.
-Many find that living with anxiety daily causes them to experience significant sadness and discomfort in their daily life, often leading to less enjoyment of the things that previously caused them happiness.
+Many find that living with anxiety daily causes them to experience significant sadness and discomfort in their everyday life, often leading to less enjoyment of the things that previously caused them happiness.

 That's why when you have anxiety, it is not uncommon to also have a low libido.
 Your sex drive is directly affected by the way you feel, and anxiety is the type of condition that can make it hard to find your partner or the idea of lovemaking to be arousing.

 What Causes Low Libido?

 A weak libido is a common problem for people that suffer from anxiety.
 The following are all of the reasons that anxiety can lead to poor libido:

 - General Distress Sexual desire is a happy emotion.
 Anxiety is a negative emotion.
 It is far more difficult to experience enjoyable emotions like sexual desire when you are often sad or distressed as a result of your anxiety.
 Anxiety causes the mind to focus more on the negative and makes overcoming it with positive emotions more difficult.

 - Mental Distractions Similarly, anxiety often increases distraction by various anxiety-related thoughts.
 Those distractions make it much harder to feel the moment, so during times when you would normally experience sexual desire, your mind is elsewhere focused on other things.

 - Anxious Arousal Anxiety can also cause sexual dysfunction, often due to the way that daily anxiety can lead to performance anxiety with a partner.
 Some men experience premature ejaculation, while both men and women may struggle to become aroused at times.

 - Fatigue Anxiety can also cause significant fatigue, especially if you suffer from anxiety attacks which can leave the body completely drained.
 Anxiety may also cause poor sleeping habits.
 The combination makes it much harder to get aroused since arousal itself is an energetic emotion.